lab11/raspberrypi-cc2520/README.md

 -----

-Once you have an RPi setup with Raspbian, there are various changes you may need to make depending on what you want to do.
+Once you have an RPi setup with Raspbian, there are various changes you may need to make to the Raspbian install depending on what you want to do.

 ### Use IPv6
-To use IPv6
-you need to enable IPV6 on the RPI:
+To use IPv6 you need to enable IPV6 on the RPI:

     $ sudo vim /etc/modules
     add ipv6 on a newline